VeniceUnleashed/VU-Docs/content/hosting/setup-win.md

 ## Downloading & installing VU

-First, download the latest version of VU from the [downloads page](https://veniceunleashed.net/downloads).
+First, download the latest version of VU from the [VU homepage](https://veniceunleashed.net).
 By default, the installer will place VU in `%LocalAppData%\VeniceUnleashed\client`.
 If you don't wish to use the installer, you can download the ZIP version of the client and extract it to a folder of your choice.
 Just make sure that the user you will be running your server under has write permissions to that folder.

 ## Setting up the VU server